 - Type 2 is made up of raw starches—potatoes, green bananas and some legumes.

-- Type 3 are foods that become starchy after cooking.
+- Type 3 foods get their resistant starch from the cooking then cooling process.
 This includes sweet potatoes, rice, yams and some whole grain breads.

 - Type 4 is man-made or chemically produced.
 This form is typically used by food manufacturers who add it to processed food items.